-Song et al.~\cite{song2018pixeldefend} propose an approach of image purification named PixelDefend to defend against adversarial examples.
-PixelDefend requires no knowledge of the attack nor the target model, but uses the PixelCNN model for its state-of-the-art performance in modeling image distributions~\cite{Oord:2016} to detect an adversarial example.
+Song et al.~\cite{song2018pixeldefend} proposed an approach of image purification named PixelDefend to defend against adversarial examples.
+PixelDefend requires no knowledge of the attack approach nor the target model, but uses the PixelCNN model for its state-of-the-art performance in modeling image distributions~\cite{Oord:2016} to detect an adversarial example.
 Then PixelDefend purifies the adversarial example by searching for more probable images within a small distance of the adversarial example.
 Because PixelDefend only purifies the given adversarial example, we can combine this approach with \toolName to proceed with the purified example.

-Tramer et al.~\cite{tramer2018ensemble} propose another version of adversarial training, named Ensemble Adversarial Training, which augments the training set with adversarial examples crafted from pre-trained models.
+Tramer et al.~\cite{tramer2018ensemble} proposed another version of adversarial training, named Ensemble Adversarial Training, which augments the training set with adversarial examples crafted from pre-trained models.
 Our model generator also constructs each additional model with the original training set augmented with adversarial examples generated from other previously constructed models in the family.
 However, all the models in the family have the same architecture and parameter settings, whereas the pre-trained models in Ensemble Adversarial Training can have different architectures or parameter settings.

-Santhanam et al.~\cite{Gokula:2018} propose an attack-independent defense approach, similar to both MagNet and APE-GAN.
-The main idea is based on using GAN to project the input examples back onto the data manifold.
-Their results show that their approach is effective across different attacks and datasets; however, their evaluation does not include C\&W.

-Zantedeschi et al.~\cite{Zantedeschi:2017} propose an approach to make the target model more robust against adversarial examples by reinforcing the model architecture so that its prediction becomes more stable.
+Zantedeschi et al.~\cite{Zantedeschi:2017} proposed an approach to make the target model more robust against adversarial examples by reinforcing the model architecture so that its prediction becomes more stable.
 Their approach uses the Bounded ReLU activation function for hedging against the forward propagation of adversarial perturbation and Gaussian data augmentation during training.
 Their approach is mainly for making the attack visually detectable.
 However, it still does not perform well against C\&W.